crossplane/crossplane/docs/stacks-guide-aws.md

 vpc.network.aws.crossplane.io/aws-network-config-vpc condition met
 ```

-Once the VPC is created, you can see the full object and its status by running
+Once the VPC is created, you can see the full object and its status by running:

 ```bash
 kubectl get -f "vpc.yaml" -o yaml
 ```

-The output will look like:
+The output will look something like:

 ```yaml
 apiVersion: network.aws.crossplane.io/v1alpha2